Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Rolling Tubes| Tubes that the player can hide in and roll over enemies.
 Sometimes barrels or logs are used for this.
 |Enemy Platform| This platform is an enemy.
 Normally used to trick the player when they are not paying attention.
 |Spiked Platforms| The platform flips once a switch is hit.
 Normally the platform is in a position that the player cannot jump on until the switch is flipped or the next platform will not flip.
 |Double Spiked Platforms| Two platforms flip at the same time once a switch is hit.
-Normally timed and they have spikes on one end.
+Normally timed and they have spikes on one side.
 |Point/Bonus Trap| Objects that have enemies pop out of moving/stationary points.
 |Temporary Flying creatures| Flying creatures that fall once they are knocked on the head.
 Normally they do not regain their flight ability.
 |Falling Stones| Falling stones are a common trap.
 |Falling Block Game| Kinda like a falling block pattern game, but the blocks are huge and can kill the player.
 |Allied Creature| A creature that can run down and kill enemies.
-|Projectile Thieves| These enemies steal our projectiles.
+|Projectile Thieves| These enemies steal projectiles.
 |Enemy Ghosts| Enemies that sleep when you look at them (immortal at this point)and awake you are not looking.
 Normally a projectile needs to be bounced off a wall to kill them.
 |Enemy Boo!| These enemies jump out of hidden locations.
 |Flame Wheels| Wheels that move and have flames on them.
 |Bombers|Enemies that drop bombs from the sky.
 |Defenders| Enemies with shields.
+The shield has to be destroyed first or another strike is needed.
 |Sign Tips| Signs to help direct the player.
 |Popping Platforms| Platforms that blow up after being stood on for a few seconds.
 |Giant Bullets| Random giant bullets that fly in one direction.
 |Sticky ceiling| The player gets stuck on the ceiling for a few seconds.
-|Movable Objects| Objects that can be pushed and moved into ditches to help the player cross.
+|Movable Objects| Objects that can be pushed and moved into ditches or other places to help the player cross.
 |Fancy Exit| There is a fancy explosion or sparkles when the player passes a level.
 |Multi-jump Switch| A switch that has to be jumped or slammed on multiple times in order for it to activate.
 |Stomp Enemies| An enemy that dies when stomped or jumped on.